TEMPERAMENTS XII: RameauEntire Contents Copyright © 2020 CBH

-Note from the diagram that Rameau is characterized by the C–E perfect third with its enclosed four quarter-comma fifths, which also extend on the flat and sharp side of these limits to make a total of seven quarter-comma fifths.
+Note from the diagram that Rameau is characterized by the C–E pure third with its enclosed four quarter-comma fifths, which also extend on the flat and sharp side of these limits to make a total of seven quarter-comma fifths.
 These result in four pure thirds shown in the notation below.
 There is one less-tempered fifth tucked between C♯ and G♯, two pure fifths, and the remaining error divided leaving two very wide fifths.

 Other modern commentators have interpreted Rameau’s instructions according to their own beliefs, one even making the old Meantone fifths a different size and having no pure fifths at all.
 With temperaments, it seems, anything goes.

 It will be relatively easy for us to again rework our Quarter-comma meantone base to change it to Rameau, modifying only four accidentals.
 Proceed as follows:

 1. Raise your f♯' to make a pure fifth above b.
-Tune down an octave to f♯ then raise your c♯' to make a perfect fifth above that.
+Tune down an octave to f♯ then raise your c♯' to make a pure fifth above that.
 Tune down an octave to c♯.

 2. Your meantone G♯ must now be raised from the pure third it is presently making with E. Raise your g♯, roughening the e–g♯ interval.
 It’s unlikely you will go too far without becoming disturbed by the sound of this now rapidly-beating third.
 Check the g♯ constantly against your c♯: This fifth must remain narrow.
 Your g♯ is about right when the c♯–g♯ fifth beats once per second.
 For convenience, tune down an octave to G♯.

 3. Looking at the diagram, you can see you must now finally determine your D♯/E♭ to give you the two equally-wide fifths.
 Flatten your e♭ to split the difference between b♭ and G♯, making each of these fifths equally rough.
 (Bear in mind that if these two intervals are supposed to be the same theoretical size, your e♭–b♭ is going to beat just that more faster than G♯–e♭ (really G♯–d♯) and trick you into thinking you have actually tuned it rougher: Every octave you go up doubles the beat speed.)